 Furthermore, its drought tolerance has reduced the water requirements for livestock fodder production by 85%, a critical improvement in such an arid climate.

-The tree can also improve the chemical and physical soil qualities on cropland.
+The tree can also improve the chemical and physical soil properties on cropland.
 Crops under the canopy of F. thonningii showed enhanced crop growth and yields compared to areas outside the canopies.

 Spreading silvopastoral systems through farmer exchanges